 What is Support and Resistance in Crypto Trading

-In the fast-paced realm of crypto trading, mastering the art of predicting market movements is one of the keys to success.
+In crypto trading, mastering the art of predicting market movements is one of the keys to success.
 Among the main tools that traders employ in predicting cryptocurrency prices and making informed decisions is the concept of support and resistance.

 Below, you’ll find out more about support and resistance, how to identify them on a chart, and how to use them to your advantage.